 Interrupts are an important part of any microcontroller system.
 When an external event or an internal function such as a Timer Module or an A/D converter requires microcontroller attention, their corresponding interrupt will enforce a temporary suspension of the main program allowing the microcontroller to direct attention to their respective needs.
 The device contains several external interrupt and internal interrupt functions.
-The external interrupts are generated by the action of the external H1, H2, H3, NFIN and INT pins, while the internal interrupts are generated by various internal functions including the TMs, the Comparator 0, 16-bit CAPTM, Time Base, PWM, LVD, EEPROM ,UART, I2C, the A/D converter, Hall sensor and so on.
+The external interrupts are generated by the action of the external H1, H2, H3, NFIN and INT pins, while the internal interrupts are generated by various internal functions including the TMs, the Comparator 0, 16-bit CAPTM, Time Base, PWM, LVD, UART and A/D converter.